-I was determined to stay active and fit; however, I didn’t own a set of weights and hate running, so I turned to youtube in search of exercise workouts I could do at home in place of my gym workouts that required little to no equipment.
+Determined to stay active and fit, I turned to youtube in search of exercise workouts I could do at home in place of my gym workouts that required little to no equipment.
 Then one day, a Yoga video in my recommended video feed caught my eye, so I gave it a try.

 Repetition is the common link between language learning and yoga.

-Repetition and consistency, as it so happens, is a proven method for not only improving your yoga technique but also helps language learners build familiarity with the language and retain new vocabulary long term.
+As it so happens, repetition and consistency are a proven method for improving your yoga technique and helping language learners build familiarity with the language and retain new vocabulary long term.

-And if a picture is worth a thousand words, the visual aspect of watching yoga exercise videos in French helps support not only listening comprehension but also vocabulary recall.
+And if a picture is worth a thousand words, the visual aspect of watching yoga exercise videos in French helps support listening comprehension and vocabulary recall.
 Not to mention, it’s an excellent way to learn French body part names and movement vocabulary.

 And for those of us short on time, optimizing your time by combining two activities into one (French + yoga) is a huge time saver.